Dr-Dan/godot-funcy/README.md

 ## Installation

-Download from the Asset Store or Github into the addons folder.
+Download from the Asset Store

+Or place addons/Funcy in the addons folder of your project.